Autosome: Autosomal genetic disorders

 An illustration of the inheritance pattern and phenotypic effects of an autosomal recessive gene.

 Autosomal genetic disorders can arise due to a number of causes, some of the most common being nondisjunction in parental germ cells or Mendelian inheritance of deleterious alleles from parents.
 Autosomal genetic disorders which exhibit Mendelian inheritance can be inherited either in an autosomal dominant or recessive fashion.
 These disorders manifest in and are passed on by either sex with equal frequency.
 Autosomal dominant disorders are often present in both parent and child, as the child needs to inherit only one copy of the deleterious allele to manifest the disease.
 Autosomal recessive diseases, however, require two copies of the deleterious allele for the disease to manifest.
 Because it is possible to possess one copy of a deleterious allele without presenting a disease phenotype, two phenotypically normal parents can have a child with the disease if both parents are carriers (also known as heterozygotes) for the condition.

 Autosomal aneuploidy can also result in disease conditions.
 Aneuploidy of autosomes is not well tolerated and usually results in miscarriage of the developing fetus.
 Fetuses with aneuploidy of gene-rich chromosomes—such as chromosome 1—never survive to term, and fetuses with aneuploidy of gene-poor chromosomes—such as chromosome 21— are still miscarried over 23% of the time.
 Possessing a single copy of an autosome (known as a monosomy) is nearly always incompatible with life, though very rarely some monosomies can survive past birth.
 Having three copies of an autosome (known as a trisomy) is far more compatible with life, however.
-A common example is Down syndrome, which is caused by possessing three copies of chromosome 21 instead of the usual two.
+A common example is Down syndrome (trisomy 21), which is caused by possessing three copies of chromosome 21 instead of the usual two.
+Other examples of human autosomal trisomy with documented cases of surviving to term include Edwards syndrome (trisomy 18), Patau syndrome (trisomy 13), Warkany syndrome 2 (trisomy 8) Trisomy 9, and Trisomy 22 which are associated with number of disorders.

 Partial aneuploidy can also occur as a result of unbalanced translocations during meiosis.
 Deletions of part of a chromosome cause partial monosomies, while duplications can cause partial trisomies.
 If the duplication or deletion is large enough, it can be discovered by analyzing a karyogram of the individual.
 Autosomal translocations can be responsible for a number of diseases, ranging from cancer to schizophrenia.
 Unlike single gene disorders, diseases caused by aneuploidy are the result of improper gene dosage, not nonfunctional gene product.